WolframResearch/semantic-math/README.md

 for the statement "Given any function $f$, there are infinitely many roots in $g(zeta(f))$".

+To generate search data as demo, one can add the desired text file to be processed under an inputFile variable in the `readAndProcessInputData` function in `DetectHypothesis.java`.
+Then running the `main` function in `DetectHypothesis.java` will produce the desired data files used for search.

 # Theorem Search

 The theorem search component includes both data processing and runtime retrieval.